Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 James Beard, b.
 1903, opened a cooking school in 1955, & "pioneered television cooking shows." (wikipedia)

-A baking school of particular note is the AMERICAN INSTITUTE OF BAKING - INTERNATIONAL (AIB).
+NOTE: If you've heard of the AMERICAN INSTITUTE OF BAKING - INTERNATIONAL (AIB), it is no longer teaching what it used to.
+(This is being written in 9-2025.)
 It began in Chicago in 1919, & in 1977, moved to Manhattan, KS.
 In 2018-19, the school realigned it's focus to change with the changing times of the baking industry & what people wanted to learn.
+This school still exists in association with baking, but mostly to teach about cereal science, nutrition, baking production, food safety, and hygiene.
+There is one curriculum on "Baking Training," & it has the 3 courses of Baking Science, Applied Technology, & Function of Ingredients.

-The AIB is where the Baking Hall of Fame began in 2006, & today the framed photos of those who've been honored through the years are at Bundy Baking Solutions's Corporate Headquarters in Ohio.
+The AIB is where the BAKING HALL OF FAME began in 2006, & today the framed photos of those who've been honored through the years are at Bundy Baking Solutions Corporate Headquarters in Ohio.
 (P.S.
 No matter what you read online, there is NO AIB museum today!
 All the artifacts went to Bundy's.)

 https://www.aibinternational.com/